Empire State vs One World

 View from the One World Observatory

-The observation deck is found on the 100th floor of the One World Trade Center, and offers amazing views of the Chrysler Building, Grand Central Terminal, the Flat Iron Building, the Brooklyn Bridge, the Statue of Liberty, other buildings in the One World Trade Center complex and in the Financial District, and plenty of buildings below from the glass-bottomed viewing deck.
+The observation deck is found on the 100th floor of the One World Trade Center.
+It offers amazing views of the Chrysler Building, Grand Central Terminal, the Flat Iron Building, the Brooklyn Bridge, the Statue of Liberty, other buildings in the One World Trade Center complex and the Financial District, and plenty of buildings below from the glass-bottomed viewing deck.
 And from One World Observatory, you can see the Empire State Building.

 The Empire State Building

-Begun in 1930 and officially open to the world in 1931, the Empire State Building is coming up on a century old.
-The architecture firm Shreve, Lamb & Harmon Associates were responsible for the design and construction of the building and the lights were first illuminated by a button pushed by President Hoover all the way in Washington, DC.
+Begun in 1930 and officially opening to the world in 1931, the Empire State Building is coming up a century old.
+The architecture firm Shreve, Lamb & Harmon Associates was responsible for the design and construction of the building, and the lights were first illuminated by a button pushed by President Hoover - who was all the way in Washington, DC.

 One World Observatory